openpunkart/punkart.blocks.readymade/README.md

-# Readymade Characters - Punk Building Blocks in the 24×24px Format
+# Readymade Characters - More Punk Building Blocks in the 24×24px Format